Understanding the Basics of Ski Boots

 Know Your Skiing Style and Ability

-Your skiing style and skier ability are significant factors in choosing the right ski boots.
+Your foot and skiing ability are significant factors in choosing the right ski boots.
 Aggressive skiers may require stiffer boots for better control at high speeds, while intermediate skiers might benefit from a softer flex that offers more forgiveness.

 Be honest about your ability level; an expensive boot with a high flex rating won't make you a better skier if it doesn't match your skill set.